Silphium trifoliatum - WHORLED ROSINWEED

 Showy and tall native perennial with typical whorls of three leaves and many yellow flowers.

-Usually 5' tall x 1-2' wide, vase shaped clumps.
-But on nutrient rich soils 6-7' tall and smaller and more strictly narrow on leaner soils, usually only 4' tall.
+Usually 5' tall x 1-2' wide, vase-shaped clumps, but in nutrient-rich soils, 6-7' tall, and smaller and more strictly narrow in leaner soils--usually only 4' tall.

 Full sun, half shade, very adaptable to soil types and moisture - will grow virtually in any soil that is not waterlogged (sandy, rocky, shallower, loamy, clay).
 Average moisture (medium) to medium-dry.